maxstreese/AppBarServices/Notes.md

 ### When to hide and unhide
 * Use the MouseEnter and MouseLeave events of the handled window.
 No WinApi functions required.
+* When the AutoHide AppBar unhides, it should not register a new AppBar position.
+Instead the unhidden AppBar should overlap other Applications.
+What does this entail?
+  * Code changes
+  * A new attribute (opacity)

 ## Questions come and go
 * One question is how I have to implement all of the steps with regards to the AutoHide functionality, the other is how I can test whether it worked. "-->" There is two sides to the implementation: One, building all the functionality to talk to the operating system and two, communicating with the handled window (e.g. getting notified when the mouse is over the hidden AppBar)